theovidal/in104/README.md

 ## Run the tests

 Tests are made using Jest for the API side.
+Before all, make sure to run the development server (see section above).

 Run all the unit and coverage tests :